w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/collectives-dashboards.md

 sidebar_label: Collectives
 description:
   The Technical Fellowship is a self-governing body of experts and developers of Polkadot and Kusama networks protocols.
-It operates on-chain through the Polkadot Collectives system chain and off-chain through the Polkadot Fellows repository.

 keywords: [polkadot, dashboard, dune, collectives, fellowship]
 slug: ../collectives-dashboards
 ---

-# Manta Dashboards
+# Collectives Dashboards

 ## Overview